AustinZhai8/Smart-Alarm/README.md

 <p align="center">
   An ESP32 alarm clock that tracks your sleep with an onboard accelerometer<br>
-  and wakes you during <em>light</em> sleep — so you get up less groggy.
+  and wakes you during <em>light</em> sleep, so you get up less groggy.
 </p>

 <p align="center">